All quoted text and Images used with permission from the author, Rabbi Barbara Aiello.

 Irene Shaland’s Virtual Presentation on Tuesday, June 30th, 2020 7:00 PM via Zoom.
 See details below:

-Villa Romana del Casale located in Piazza Armerina in Sicilian heartland is not-to-be missed site for all history and art enthusiasts.
+Villa Romana del Casale located in Piazza Armerina in the Sicilian heartland is a not-to-be missed site for all history and art enthusiasts.
 Covered by layers of mud for 700 years, rediscovered in 1950, and reopened in 2003 after over forty years of reconstruction, the Villa is a treasure trove of the best Roman mosaics in existence today.

 Continue reading “Villa Romana Sicily – Must See for Italy History Buffs”